AsoboStudio/glTF-Blender-IO-MSFS/README.md

 # How to remove the exporter (If you have not installed a previous version skip this section)

 1. If you previously installed the Exporter, remove/delete the older version using the Blender Edit Preferences menu.

 ![Edit Preferences](misc/Edit_Pref.png)

 <br>
 2. Select the Install tab.
 Search for the gltf export add-on program by putting gltf in the seach textbox.
 This will show two add-ons.
 Delete the msfs one.
-DO NOT DELETE THE  "Import Export gltf 2.0 format"
+DO NOT DELETE THE  "Import Export gltf 2.0 format" Add-on

 ![Search Remove](misc/Edit_Pref_search_rem.png)

 <br>